anyfiddle/anyfiddle/README.md

 Try out Anyfiddle at https://www.anyfiddle.com/

-This is  a repo for tracking issues related to AnyFiddle.
-You can raise a new issue or track existing ones in the issues tab
+This repo is for tracking issues and requesting new features for AnyFiddle.
+Please use the issues tab for any queries, issues or feature requests.